choden12/WEB_102_02240355/Practical_4/README.md

-# Connecting TikTok to PostgreSQL with Prisma ORM
+# Connecting TikTok to PostgreSQL with Prisma ORM(tiktok server)
 - This practical focuses on integrating a PostgreSQL database into a TikTok clone backend using Prisma ORM.
 It involves setting up persistent storage, implementing authentication, and migrating in-memory data models to structured relational data with Prisma.
 You will also build relationships between users, videos, comments, likes, and follows, and apply secure authentication using JWT and bcrypt.

 ## Table of Contents